martinlarsalbert/PHD_literature_review/The red thread....md

 ```

 # Summary
 Machine learning (ML) was a very hot topic when this PhD project started in January 2020.
 My initial hypothesis was that if we could just gather enough data – fantastic prediction models could be created with ML.
 I also realized that I was in a very good position to do it – having worked almost 10 years gathering and analysing dynamic time series data from the maritime dynamics laboratory (MDL) at the RISE SSPA Maritime Center.
 The objective was to build ML prediction models of the ship dynamics, addressing the whole seakeeping and manoeuvring problem.
 It was however decided to start with something simpler, only focusing on one degree of freedom – roll.
+## Paper 1: Analysis of roll damping model scale data
 This lead to the paper "Analysis of roll damping model scale data" [[@alexanderssonAnalysisRollDamping2021]].
 A roll damping database was assembled, to train the ML model.

 System identification was used to identify an appropriate model for the roll motion dynamics.
 A linear, quadratic, or cubic model where attempted as described in the differential equations below.